 What's A Podcast And Why?

 First, let's go back to the basics because that's where I was just six months ago.
 A podcast is basically an audio program that you can listen to on your iPhone or other cell phone.
 You can also listen to them on your desktop computer, or tablet.
 The best way I can describe it is like commercial-free radio broadcast about a specific topic.
-For example, a recent memorable podcast I listened to was an interview with Jean Chatzky on the Two Guys and Your Money Podcast.
+For example, a recent memorable podcast I listened to was an interview with Jean Chatzky on a podcast.
 Just like a radio show, the host (or hosts) talks about a specific topic or interview a “name” in a given topic – in that case Jean Chatzky.

 Most podcasts are anywhere from 20 minutes to over an hour, with an average of about 30-40 minutes.
 That's where they come in as a great form of media – they are the perfect length for driving on a commute, for a workout, or for waiting while traveling.
 Think of it as an audio-blog post in some regards – you get the content you're looking for, but in an audio format so you can enjoy it on the move.
 You can't really read a blog while driving!